stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 Imagine you want to send a message, ask a question or invite to a task or workboard, everyone who is in:

 * @G/APAC/Australia/Queensland - the geography of Queensland in Australia
-* @F/Marketing/Digital - the Digital function within Marketing
+* @F/Marketing/Digital - the Digital team within the Marketing function
 * @L<3 - more senior than level 3 on the Live Org Chart

 That takes about 4 seconds to do inside #stratapp, and you can even do it as AND/OR.